mfisher87/mfisher87.github.io/content/cognitive_load.md

   while my tools do magical things like upgrade my code to use new features in new Python releases.**
 * ⭐ [Python type annotations & checker](https://docs.python.org/3/library/typing.html):
-  While Python is known to be easy to read, it's possible to write hard-to-read Python.
+  While Python is known to be readable, it's possible to write hard-to-read Python.
   One way is by naming variables ambiguously and passing those variables through a deep stack of function calls.
   To debug an inner function's behavior, I have to debug or climb my way up the stack to